Skip to content

 The project

 Next step was to digitalise the edges of the roof and all the obstructing elements on it.
 We vectorised the roof ridge, gutter, chimney, windows, air vent, etc. This provided us a canvas to draw the solar panels on each roof plane and arrange them in an optimal position.
 The panel dimensions are 1134mm x 1722mm.
 Due to an accurate model, the panels were arranged in less than 30 minutes, positions of limiting elements like windows and chimney were taken into account.
-Obstacles like chimney and the snow guard ware successfully avoided.
+Obstacles like the chimney and the snow guard were successfully avoided.

 Conclusion